ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/v2/README.md

 ## CKEditor component

-The `CKEditor` component is a solution that should satisfy most use-cases.
-It's a wrapper around low-level `useCKEditor` hook.
+The `CKEditor` component is a wrapper around low-level `useCKEditor` hook.

 ### API